cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 HostFaultInjection
 ^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public HostFaultInjection(Datacenter datacenter, ContinuousDistribution faultArrivalTimesGenerator)
+.. java:constructor:: public HostFaultInjection(Datacenter datacenter, ContinuousDistribution faultArrivalTimesGeneratorInHours)
    :outertype: HostFaultInjection

    Creates a fault injection mechanism for the Hosts of a given \ :java:ref:`Datacenter`\ .
 The failures are randomly injected according to the given mean of failures to be generated per \ **minute**\ , which is also called \ **event rate**\  or \ **rate parameter**\ .

    :param datacenter: the Datacenter to which failures will be randomly injected for its Hosts
-   :param faultArrivalTimesGenerator: a Pseudo Random Number Generator which generates the times that Hosts failures will occur. \ **The values returned by the generator will be considered to be minutes**\ .
+   :param faultArrivalTimesGeneratorInHours: a Pseudo Random Number Generator which generates the times (in hours) Hosts failures will occur. \ **The values returned by the generator will be considered to be hours**\ .
 Frequently it is used a \ :java:ref:`PoissonDistr`\  to generate failure arrivals, but any \ :java:ref:`ContinuousDistribution`\  can be used.

 Methods
 -------
-addCloudletsCloner
-^^^^^^^^^^^^^^^^^^

-.. java:method:: public void addCloudletsCloner(DatacenterBroker broker, Function<Vm, List<Cloudlet>> cloudletsCloner)
-   :outertype: HostFaultInjection

-   Adds a \ :java:ref:`Function`\  that will create a clone of all Cloudlets which were running inside a \ :java:ref:`Vm`\ , belonging to a given broker, after a failure.
-The same function is used to clone the cloudlets of any cloned VM.

-   If a Vm cloner Function is not set, setting a Cloudlet's cloner function is optional.
-Since in this situation VMs will not be recovered from failures, Cloudlets inside failed VMs will not be recovered too.

-   Such a Function is used to recreate and re-submit those Cloudlets to a clone of the failed VM.
-In this case, all the Cloudlets are recreated from scratch into the cloned VM, re-starting their execution from the beginning.

-   Since a snapshot (clone) of the failed VM will be started into another Host, the Cloudlets cloner Function will recreated all Cloudlets, simulating the restart of applications into this new VM instance.

-   :param broker: the broker to set the Cloudlets cloner Function to
-   :param cloudletsCloner: the cloudlets cloner \ :java:ref:`Function`\  to set

-   **See also:** :java:ref:`.addVmCloner(DatacenterBroker,UnaryOperator)`

 addVmCloner
 ^^^^^^^^^^^

-.. java:method:: public void addVmCloner(DatacenterBroker broker, UnaryOperator<Vm> clonerFunction)
+.. java:method:: public void addVmCloner(DatacenterBroker broker, VmCloner cloner)
    :outertype: HostFaultInjection

-   Adds a \ :java:ref:`UnaryOperator`\  that creates a clone of a \ :java:ref:`Vm`\  belonging to a given broker. when all Host PEs fail or all VM's PEs are deallocated because they have failed.
+   Adds a \ :java:ref:`VmCloner`\  that creates a clone for the last failed \ :java:ref:`Vm`\  belonging to a given broker, when all VMs of that broker have failed.

    This is optional.
-If a cloner function is not set, VMs will not be recovered from failures.
+If a \ :java:ref:`VmCloner`\  is not set, VMs will not be recovered from failures.

-   The \ :java:ref:`UnaryOperator`\  is a \ :java:ref:`Function`\  that receives a \ :java:ref:`Vm`\  and returns a clone of it.
-When all PEs of the VM fail, this vmCloner \ :java:ref:`Function`\  is used to create a copy of the VM to be submitted to another Host.
-It is like a VM snapshot in a real cloud infrastructure, which will be started into another datacenter in order to recovery from a failure.

    :param broker: the broker to set the VM cloner Function to
-   :param clonerFunction: the VM cloner \ :java:ref:`Function`\  to set
+   :param cloner: the \ :java:ref:`VmCloner`\  to set

-   **See also:** :java:ref:`.addCloudletsCloner(DatacenterBroker,Function)`

 availability
 ^^^^^^^^^^^^